 All Domestic Violence Housing First (DVHF) organizations share the common pillars: survivor-driven, trauma informed mobile advocacy, community engagement, and flexible financial assistance, however practices can vary depending on geographic area, community make up, organization size and structure, and resources.

 Below are some examples of programs in Washington State who have implemented the approach.
 DVHF has also been implemented nationally, with California as a model.
 The Domestic Abuse Housing Alliance (DAHA) in the United Kingdom has drawn from DVHF in the development of their Whole Housing Approach.
-Please see their toolkit.
+Please see their toolkit for additional information.

 InterIm CDA was part of the DVHF pilot project, successfully adapting the model to meet the unique needs of immigrant and refugee survivors of domestic violence.